Eyevinn/whip/packages/server/README.md

 The complete RTSP URL with the ID can be obtained by issuing an HTTP GET on the WHIP resource.

+Default output resolution is 960x540 but this can be overriden by setting the environment variable `RTSP_RESOLUTION` to for example `RTSP_RESOLUTION=1920x1080`.

 ## About Eyevinn Technology

 Eyevinn Technology is an independent consultant firm specialized in video and streaming.
 Independent in a way that we are not commercially tied to any platform or technology vendor.